open-science-uppsala/open_science_uppsala/README.md

 When                  | Where             |What
 ----------------------|-------------------|-----------------------------------------------------------------------------------------------------------------
-2023-06-09 16:15-17:00|USB [1], Mallassal |Barbro Bornsäter, 'FAIR data for Heritage Science: Developing a guide to good practice for open science within the heritage sciences'
 2023-07-14            |.                  |[No event, due to summer holiday] 2023-08-11            |.                  |[No event, due to summer holiday] 2023-09-08 16:15-17:00|USB [1], Mallassal |Martin Johnsson, 'It's about what kind of knowledge we want'